karlvr/consistent.js/README.md

 #### Event handlers

 * `ct-on` binds the default event for this element to the named event handler function in the scope.
+Event handler functions are called with `this` set to the scope, the first argument is the event object and the second argument is the DOM node source of the event.
 * `ct-on-EVENT` binds the event named EVENT for this element to the named event handler function in the scope.

 #### Repeating blocks